 - Select an Ad account.
 If it doesn’t appear in the dropdown list, you’ll have to enter your Ad account ID manually.

 - Tick the reason why you’re requesting a review.
-Facebook is warning that because of the COVID-19 situation the review process can take longer than unusual: up to several weeks.
+Facebook is warning that because of the COVID-19 situation the review process can take longer than unusual: up to several weeks. - For the cases you think Facebook disabled your Ad account by mistake, follow this link.

 - Indicate the owner of the Ad account.